Safety means turning off the whole Mariner Project.

-The Mariner East 2 is a 350-mile pipeline that would carry dangerous gas liquids across the state of Pennsylvania, terminating at the Marcus Hook facility south of Philadelphia.
+The Mariner East 2 is a 350-mile pipeline that would carry dangerous highly volatile liquids across the state of Pennsylvania, terminating at the Marcus Hook facility south of Philadelphia.
 It poses a serious safety risk to communities all along the pipeline route.
 But communities along the pipeline route have been organizing to stop it, and winning key victories along the way.

 Sunoco Has Been Slowed Down, but Not Stopped

-This pipeline isn't just bad while it's being built.
-It will do damage if it's built.
+This pipeline isn't just a threat to local safety while it's being built.
+It will do damage if it's completed.
 Sunoco has the worst spill record of any oil pipeline company in the country, and the contents that will be carried in the Mariner East 2 are especially dangerous: colorless, odorless highly volatile liquids that are extremely explosive.
 Sunoco’s plan is to transport these materials at very high pressures through densely populated communities, to get them to the port near Philadelphia for export.

 The Mariner East 2 is not like a normal pipeline

 No state or federal agency has reviewed and permitted the siting of the pipeline.
 The technical construction and crossing of waterways have been permitted, but no governmental officials have reviewed whether the path of this pipeline is safe for Pennsylvania communities.
 Instead, Sunoco is routing this pipeline solely for its own corporate convenience.
 It will be built near homes, apartment buildings, and even assisted living facilities.
 Over 40 schools are located within its blast zone.
-The company has used the threat of eminent domain to bully landowners to clear trees and start construction, all for their own profits.
+The company has used the threat of eminent domain to bully landowners to clear trees and start construction.